apecloud/kubeblocks/docs/user_docs/cli/kbcli_addon_enable.md

       --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --cpu stringArray                Sets addon CPU resource values (--cpu [extraName:]<request>/<limit>) (can specify multiple if has extra items))
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
+      --force                          ignoring the installable restrictions and forcefully enabling.
   -h, --help                           help for enable
       --memory stringArray             Sets addon memory resource values (--memory [extraName:]<request>/<limit>) (can specify multiple if has extra items))
   -o, --output string                  Output format.
 One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).